Fliplet/fliplet-cli/docs/API/helpers/quickstart.md

 ## 2. Drop the helper into your screen

 Once the helper has been defined it **will be shown in the components list of Fliplet Studio alongside our 1st-party components**.
 If you drag & drop the helper in your app screen, a new instance of the helper will be created when the helper has been dropped.

+**Helpers are required to declare both the `displayName` and `icon` properties in order to be displayed in the components list of Fliplet Studio**.

 The output in the screen should look like the following: